MileHacker Logo

 Visa Types and Application

 South Africa mandates visas for citizens of many countries.
 However, numerous nations enjoy visa-exemption for stays typically up to 90 days.
-Always verify your specific country's status with a From South africa embassy or consulate before your trip.
+Always confirm your specific country's status with a From South africa embassy or consulate before your trip.
 For non-visa-exempt nationalities, various visa types exist, like Visitor's Visas for tourism or business.

 Application Details